 Additional pepino plant information, sometimes called pepino dulce, tells us that the name ‘Pepino’ comes from the Spanish word for cucumber while ‘dulce’ is the word for sweet.
 This sweet melon-like fruit is a good source of vitamin C with 35 mg per 100 grams.

 The flowers of pepino plants are hermaphrodites, having both male and female organs, and are pollinated by insects.
 Cross pollination is likely, resulting in hybrids and explaining the vast differences between fruit and foliage among growing pepino plants.

 Pepino plants may be grown in sandy, loamy or even heavy clay soils, although they prefer alkaline, well-draining soil with an acid neutral pH.
 Pepinos should be planted in sun exposure and in moist soil.

-Sow the pepino seeds in the early spring in a warm greenhouse or inside.
+Sow the pepino seeds in the early spring indoors or in a warm greenhouse.
 Once they have attained enough size to transplant, transfer into individual pots but keep them in the greenhouse for their first winter.
 Once they are a year old, transfer the pepino plants outside to their permanent location in the late spring or early summer after the danger of frost has passed.
 Protect from frost or cold temperatures.
 Overwinter indoors or inside the greenhouse.

-Pepino plants do not set fruit until the night temperatures are over 65 degrees F. The fruit matures 30-80 days after pollination.
+Pepino plants do not set fruit until the night temperatures are over 65 F. (18 C.).
+The fruit matures 30-80 days after pollination.
 Harvest the pepino fruit just before it is fully ripe and it will store at room temp for several weeks.